Deploying to AEM as a Cloud Service

 1. Add OSGi configuration for factory PID org.apache.sling.jcr.repoinit.RepositoryInitializer in a configuration folder of the project.
 Use a descriptive name for the configuration like org.apache.sling.jcr.repoinit.RepositoryInitializer~initstructure.

 2. Add repoinit statements to the script property of the config.
 The syntax and options are documented in Sling documentation.
-Note that there should be explicit creation of a parent folder before their child folders.
+There should be explicit creation of a parent folder before their child folders.
 For example, an explicit creation of /content before /content/myfolder, before /content/myfolder/mysubfolder.
-For ACLs being set on low level structures it is recommended to set those on a higher level and work with a rep:glob restriction.
-For example (allow jcr:read on /apps restriction(rep:glob,/msm/wcm/rolloutconfigs)).
+For ACLs being set on low-level structures, it is recommended to set them on a higher level and work with a rep:glob restriction.
+For example, (allow jcr:read on /apps restriction(rep:glob,/msm/wcm/rolloutconfigs)).

 3. Validate on the local dev environment at runtime.